Simplify Excel Formulas Using Named Ranges

 =SUM(SalesData)

-2. Click in the Name Box, next to the formula bar
+2. Click the Name Box next to the formula bar

 1. Go to the Formulas tab

-3. Enter the name, select the range, and click OK
+3. Enter the name, define the range, and click OK

 📦 Tips for Naming Ranges

-• Beginning with any letter or an underscore (_) is a must
+• Names must start with a letter or underscore (_)

 =OFFSET(Sheet1!$A$2,0,0,COUNTA(Sheet1!$A:$A)-1,1)

-• Define ProductList to be used in data validation dropdowns
+• Create a ProductList range for dropdowns in data validation

 💡 Pro Tips

-• Ctrl + F3 opens the Name Manager quickly
+• Press Ctrl + F3 to open the Name Manager instantly

-• You can name constants, formulas, and even tables
+• You can assign names to constants, formulas, or even tables

 🎓 Learn More with Other Levels